 Solar Power: Second Energy Saving Tips for Your Home

-Now by saying Solar Power is a great source of energy saving.
+Now by saying Solar Power is an excellent source of energy saving.
 We are not talking about Solar Water Geysers.
-When the return on investment is done on a Solar Geyser the numbers don’t make sense to be saving short term only very long term.
+When the return on investment is done on a Solar Geyser, the numbers don’t make sense to save the short term, only the very long term.

 By Solar Energy, we are talking about solar power to batteries and then run through inverters.
-Solar panels slowly charge the deep cycle batteries and the inverter converts the 12-volt battery power to 220 volts.
-This application can cost between R120 000 and R200 000 for medium to average size home.
+Solar panels slowly charge the deep cycle batteries, and the inverter converts the 12-volt battery power to 220 volts.
+This application can cost between R120 000 and R200 000 for a medium to average-size home.

 Right from the outset, there is direct saving.
-In fact, the cost could be recovered in under 8 years giving many more years of free energy.
+The cost could be recovered in under eight years giving many more years of free energy.

 Roof Insulation: Third Energy Saving Tips For Your Home

-As we know there are a number of Roof Insulation products on the market so the choices are a matter of personal preference.
-However, it is important to make sure that you Instal the correct Roof Insulation for the area that you live in.
+As we know, there are several Roof Insulation products on the market, so the choices are a matter of personal preference.
+However, it is essential to make sure that you Instal the correct Roof Insulation for the area you live in.

 As of January 2013, all new homes must be installed with SANS compliant Ceiling Insulation products.
-The Westen Cape has been zoned to install Ceiling Insulation achieving an R-value 3.70 including ceiling and roof.
+The Westen Cape has been zoned to install Ceiling Insulation, achieving an R-value of 3.70, including ceiling and roof.

-- AEROLITE INSULATION one of the most popular Roof Insulation products worldwide.
-In fact, one of the most important reasons for this is that Aerolite has one of the best fire ratings in the world.
+- AEROLITE INSULATION is one of the most popular Roof Insulation products worldwide.
+One of the most important reasons for this is that Aerolite has one of the best fire ratings in the world.

 - The Aerolite Thermal Insulation properties are cutting edge.
 For a cool home in summer and a warm home in winter, Aerolite is great.

-- Aerolite also has great acoustic properties.
-So you get an insulation product that has great thermal insulation properties as well as soundproofing benefits.
+- Aerolite also has excellent acoustic properties.
+So you get an insulation product that has excellent thermal insulation properties as well as soundproofing benefits.